 (1) A person to be selected and appointed state land surveyor, who shall be the chief administrative officer of the land survey program.
 The state land surveyor shall be selected on the basis of professional experience and registration;

 (2) Prioritization and execution of projects which are within the scope and purpose of sections 60.510 to 60.620 and section 60.670;

 (3) Prioritization and selection of public land survey corner monuments to be reestablished through the county cooperative contracts in accordance with sections 8.285 to 8.291; and

 (4) Approval of all other contracts for the planning and execution of projects which are within the scope and purpose of sections 60.510 to 60.620 and section 60.670 and in accordance with sections 8.285 to 8.291.

 7. The commission shall, at least annually, prepare a report, which shall be available to the general public, of the review by the commission of the land survey program, stating its findings, conclusions, and recommendations to the director.

-8. By December 1, 2013, the commission shall provide a report to the department of natural resources and general assembly that recommends the appropriate administrative or overhead cost rate that will be charged to the program, where such cost rate shall include all indirect services provided by the division of geology and land survey, department of natural resources, and office of administration.
+8. By December 1, 2013, the commission shall provide a report to the department of agriculture and general assembly that recommends the appropriate administrative or overhead cost rate that will be charged to the program, where such cost rate shall include all indirect services provided by the department of agriculture and office of administration.

 Missouri General Assembly